superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofle zmk/readme.md

 This user manual is applicable for Sofle V1, V2, and Choc version.
 They are basically using the same firmware.

 For boards after 2023.04.04, it is flashed with `infused-kim` repo which supports both sides rotary encoders.
-Please fork [this link](https://github.com/superxc3/zmk-config-sofle) and follow the instruction for key remap.
+Please fork [zmk-config-sofle](https://github.com/superxc3/zmk-config-sofle) and follow the instruction for key remap.